Animal Behavior & Conservation

 Associate Professor, Department of Biology, University of Mississippi, University, MS 38677, USA, (662) 915-5012

 I am interested in mentoring students who wish to apply a behavioral approach to identifying, elucidating and/or managing animal conservation problems.
-In the context of conservation behavior, topics my students and I have researched include the effects of habitat restoration on oviposition site selection by salamanders, a meta-analysis of the impact of behavioral disturbance by humans on animal fitness, roost site associations in big-eared bats, and the effects of habitat disturbance on male mating strategies in the Neotropical ocellated turkey.
-Although my own research interests focus on sexual selection in birds, prospective students are welcome to have a different focus in taxon or study topic as long as the proposed work is fundamentally behavioral.
+In the context of conservation behavior, recent topics my students and I have researched include the effects of water conditions on oviposition site selection by tree frogs, human recreation and disturbance of basking in an endangered freshwater turtle, roost site associations in big-eared bats, and parasitism and home range movements of the Neotropical ocellated turkey.
+Although my individual research focus has been on sexual selection in birds, prospective students are welcome to have a different focus in taxon or study topic as long as the proposed work is fundamentally behavioral.
+Indeed my newest project, as Associate Director of the Center for Biodiversity & Conservation Research is to develop a citizen science initiative for documenting coastal resources in the northern Gulf of Mexico.
 I helped start the ABS Conservation Committee, served as committee chair, co-edited the first text on conservation behavior (Clemmons & Buchholz 1997 Behavioral Approaches to Conservation in the Wild, Cambridge Univ.
 Press), and continue to encourage animal behaviorists to apply their skills to the conservation of biodiversity (Buchholz 2007, Buchholz & Hanlon 2013, Cooke et al. 2014).

 Dr. Barbara Clucas